rr326/servi/README.md

 * Convenience tools
     These aren't really necessary, but make using servi easier.
     * copy - Copy a template file to your master location
-    * lans - Local Ansible - run an Ansible playbook (or all) on your local (/vagrant) machine
+    * lans - Local ANSible - run an Ansible playbook (or all) on your local (/vagrant) machine
-    * rans - Remote Ansible - run it on a remote host.
+    * rans - Remote ANSible - run it on a remote host.
 These just set a lot of command line arguments Ansible needs.
-    * pushto - push your code to host X - With Vagrant, it shares a local folder.
+    * pushto - Push your code to host X - With Vagrant, it shares a local folder.
 With a production server, you need to push your code.
 This is a thin wrapper on rsync to make it easy.
     * usebox / buildbox - Most of your configuration is global, so you can build a Vagrant base box and then use it for future projects to save time on the first provisioning.
     * utils --render_servifile - Read your configuration files and do any lookups, displaying the results.
 Helpful for debugging.
     * pre-commit-hook.git - Add to your repo to make sure you have a copy of your Servifile_globals.yml locally and an updated version of your servi_data.json manifiest